cosigyn/clanware-bible/content/_index.md

 enableToc: false
 ---

-Welcome to the Clanware Bible!
-This guide is designed to help newcomers to the genre learn about all the processes and functions of Clanware, a server centralised around the sword aspect of Roblox Clanning.
-Our goal is to improve and safeguard the genre through a variety of tools and resources, including automation systems, a database of known exploiters, a group checker and banlist, and channels for communication and news.
+The Clanware Bible is a comprehensive guide for those new to Roblox clanning through Clanware.
+It covers all aspects of the genre, including community, tools and resources, services, events, and panels.
+The goal of this guide is to help improve and safeguard Roblox clanning through automation systems, a database of exploiters, a group checker and banlist, and communication channels.
+Read on to make the most of your experience with Clanware and navigate the world of Roblox clanning.

-In this bible, you will find information about the Clanware community, how to use Clanware services, a walkthrough of Roblox clans, an overview of our services, details on Clanware events, and information about the various Clanware panels.
-We hope that this guide will help you navigate the world of Roblox clanning and make the most of your experience with Clanware.
-Thank you for joining us, and we look forward to seeing you on the server!

 ## Directory
 ---